Canon SX420 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the SX420 followed on from the Canon SX410.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Pentax 645Z?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.